Medical Care and Your 1- to 2-Year-Old

 Talk to your doctor if you have concerns about your child's development.

 By now you have probably called your doctor's office many times with questions and concerns about your child's health.
-Don't hesitate to notify the doctor if you think that something is wrong — you know your child best.
+Call the doctor if you think that something is wrong — you know your child best.

 And always call the doctor if your child has a fever, is acting sick, has serious problems sleeping, is refusing all food or drink, is vomiting, or has diarrhea.